EricLow525/ltng-support-bootstrap/README.md

 **Please note: sample code (metadata api and dx formats) are available in the [mdapi](./mdapi) and [dx](./dx) folders above**

-... why you should not always do this.

 # Demo